 - This isn’t the best park for dogs.
 They aren’t allowed on most trails or buildings.
 They are, however allowed in all drive-in campgrounds and at a few designated trails and beaches.

-- There is no entrance fee, and waterfront camping is only $16 per night, no reservations accepted.
+- Camping is first-come, first-served.
+There is no entrance fee, and waterfront camping is only $16 per night, no reservations accepted.
 It’s a budget vacation!!

 Ready to don your hiking boots and your swimsuit and head out to Pictured Rocks National Lakeshore?
 Don’t forget your camera, and please tell us about your favorite trails, beaches, and adventures in the comments below.
 For more secret adventures, check out this post on Great Lakes Camping.